 If you are planning to visit Blackpool Pleasure Beach, see the safety precautions in place before you travel.

-- Hand sanitisation facilities available throughout the park.
+- Hand sanitisation facilities are available throughout the park.

 - All staff are equipped with appropriate personal protective equipment.